Aerobic Capacity in Aging Tactical Athletes (Complete Guide)

 Improves ability to sustain higher output.
 Threshold sits at the pace you could hold for roughly an hour all-out, the point where lactate accumulates faster than the body clears it.
 Training there pushes that tipping point to a higher output, so a given operational pace feels easier and lasts longer.
 For aging athletes the rule is dosage: one, occasionally two, threshold sessions a week is plenty.
 Stacked too often, threshold work carries much of the recovery cost of true high intensity without the obvious marker that tells you to back off, which is how older athletes quietly dig a fatigue hole.

-3. High Intensity Intervals
+3. High-Intensity Intervals

 Examples: